Vehicular cycling: Negotiation

-Praise

-Some have claimed that transportation engineers in the US have become too focused on separating cyclists from pedestrians and motorists.
-According to an Institute of Transportation Engineers Journal piece by Martin Pion, the implementation of bike lanes can limit competent cyclists perceptions of where it is permitted to cycle.
-He also notes some sport cyclists prefer to ride in lane, compared with a parallel path, because it reduces the risk of collision with side turning motorists assuming there is not a strong separation of road users.
+Assessment

+Endorsement

+Some sport cyclists prefer to ride in car lanes when possible, instead of separate bike paths, as it allows them to ride at higher speeds without the need to worry about interference from other cyclists.
+Therefore they are the most vocal proponents of bicycling in traffic and tend to vehemently oppose any initiative to segregate cycling from motor vehicles or the implementation of other cycling infrastructure.
+They claim that vehicular cycling reduces the risk of collision with motorists compared to a strong separation of road users.

 Criticism

-The movement surrounding vehicular cycling has also been criticized for its effect on bicycle advocacy in general.
+The movement surrounding vehicular cycling has been criticized for its effect on bicycle advocacy in general.
 In Pedaling Revolution, Jeff Mapes states that Forester "fought bike lanes, European-style cycletracks, and just about any form of traffic calming", and "saw nothing wrong with sprawl and an auto-dependent lifestyle."
 Zack Furness is highly critical of vehicular cyclists in One Less Car: Bicycling and the Politics of Automobility, arguing that their criticism of 'political' cyclists "totally ignores all the relevant socioeconomic, physical, material, and cultural factors that influence—and in most cases dictate—everyday transportation choices."
 Critical Mass co-founder Chris Carlsson describes vehicular cycling as a naïve, polarizing "ideology" that "essentially advocates bicyclists should strive to behave like cars on the streets of America."
-The makeup of vehicular cycling advocates as a group in the United States was criticized in the 1990s for being typically club cyclists that are well educated, upper-middle income or wealthy, suburban, and white, representing a social and economic elite that are able to dominate public discussions of cycle planning issues.
-Vehicular cyclists have also been disproportionately male.
-In the US, men make up 88% of total cyclist fatalities.
+The makeup of vehicular cycling advocates as a group in the United States was criticized for being typically club cyclists, middle-aged wealthy suburbanite, overwhelmingly white, representing a social and economic elite that were able to dominate public discussions of cycle planning issues.

 Many governmental and professional organizations emphasize differences between a person driving a car and a person riding a bicycle and consider separated bicycle facilities to be best practice for promoting safety.

 Distracted driving

 The rise of cell phone distracted driving has increased the chance that if a motorist is drifting into a shoulder or bike lane, it is because they are not paying attention.
-Accordingly, if a cyclist attempts to ride where a motorist is drifting in order to ‘reclaim their right of way’, it is likely that they will not be seen.
-Citing the rise in US crash fatalities, David Dudley at CityLab wrote, ”the swift erosion of America’s driving abilities is yet another reason to admit that the cause of “vehicular cycling”—the safe-biking philosophy that says bikes should ride assertively rather than cower at the side of the road—is increasingly compromised by reality.”
+Accordingly, if a cyclist attempts to ride where a motorist is drifting in order to "reclaim their right of way", it is likely that they will not be seen.
+Citing the rise in U.S. crash fatalities, David Dudley at CityLab wrote, "the swift erosion of America's driving abilities is yet another reason to admit that the cause of 'vehicular cycling'—the safe-biking philosophy that says bikes should ride assertively rather than cower at the side of the road—is increasingly compromised by reality."